This post contains affiliate links. Please see our disclosure policy.

 Fresh sliced red apples on a white linen.

-• Apples: JUICI apples don't need to be peeled for this recipe.
+• Apples: Pink Lady or honeycrisp apples don’t need to be peeled for this recipe.
 Just remove the stem and core, then dice them into small chunks.

 • Lemon and Ginger: A lighter but zingy combo for spring baking that pairs nicely with fresh apples and little vanilla.